Answered By: University of Illinois Library Last Updated: Jun 02, 2017 Views: 28

 Citation managers help you collect lists of articles, books, and webpages for use in research.
-They format and create bibliographies in your chosen citation style (MLA, APA, Chicago, etc.) to export into a research document.
+They format and create bibliographies in your chosen citation style (MLA, APA, Chicago, etc.) to export into a research document and you can use them to insert in-text citations and footnotes.

-There are several different citation managers available, including Zotero, Mendeley, EndNote, and CiteULike.
-For more information on how to choose a citation manager, see this chart that compares several major citation management tools, as well the LibGuide that compares different Citation Management Software.
+There are several different citation managers available, including Zotero, Mendeley, and EndNote.
+For more information on how to choose a citation manager, see this chart that compares several major citation management tools.

-For more information on specific citation managers, see the LibGuides for Zotero, Mendeley, and EndNote.
+For more information on specific citation managers, see the library guides for Zotero, Mendeley, and EndNote.

 Contact Us